CogentRedTester/mpv-segment-linking/README.md

 # mpv-segment-linking

-Implements support for matroska [segment linking](https://www.ietf.org/archive/id/draft-ietf-cellar-matroska-06.html#name-hard-linking) in mpv player.
+Implements support for matroska [hard segment linking](https://www.ietf.org/archive/id/draft-ietf-cellar-matroska-06.html#name-hard-linking) in mpv player.
 This is **not** the same as [ordered chapters](https://www.ietf.org/archive/id/draft-ietf-cellar-matroska-06.html#name-medium-linking), which mpv already supports natively.
 While both features are relatively obscure, ordered chapters are used for more often due to being able to support everything segments do, plus more.
 Nevertheless, segment linked files do still exist, so this script can be used to implement limitted support for the feature until such a time as mpv implements it natively.